 Lead Poisoning Prevention Program

-Lead poisoning is a serious, yet preventable, environmental health problem.
+Lead poisoning continues to be a serious, yet preventable, environmental health problem.
 Lead poisoning is caused by swallowing or breathing in lead.
-There are many sources of lead.
+There are many lead sources such as paint, spices, cosmetics, toys, and some ointments.

 Lead can harm a young child’s growth, behavior, and ability to learn.
 Children under six-years old are more likely to get lead poisoning than any other age group.
 Lead can also be passed from mother to baby during pregnancy.